 We love DIY dog toys here at tails.com – so we decided to get crafty!
 Follow our tutorial below to make your own washable snuffle ball, full of fleecy folds and engaging nooks to hide those tasty morsels.

-Top tip – we used fleece here as it’s a really easy fabric to work with and doesn’t fray easily.
+Top tip – we used felt here as it’s a really easy fabric to work with and doesn’t fray easily.

 How to make your snuffle ball